-|Config||List, Create, Delete, Get, and Update|
+|Config (Configuration)||List, Create, Delete, Get, Update|

-|MachineGroup||List, Create, Delete, Get, and Update|
+|MachineGroup (Machine Group)||List, Create, Delete, Get, Update|

-|GetAppliedConfigs (query the list of configurations applied)|
+|GetAppliedConfigs (query the list of applied configurations)|

-|LogStore||List, Create, Delete, Get, and Update|
+|LogStore (Logstore)||List, Create, Delete, Get, Update|

-|GetLogs (query logs), and GetHistograms (query log distribution)|
+|GetLogs (query logs) and GetHistograms (query log distribution)|

-|Shard||List, Split, Merge|
+|Shard (Partition)||List, Split, Merge|

 |PostLogStoreLogs(write a log)|

 |GetCursor (locate the log location)|

 |PullLogs(consume a log)|

 |Shipper||GetShipperStatus(query the status of a LogShipper task)|

 |RetryShipperTask(retry a failed LogShipper task)|

-You can use the APIs to perform the following operations:
+You can use the APIs to:

 - Set access control rules for different users.

-- Currently, APIs support the Rest style.
+- Currently, APIs provide the Rest style.